Fellowship Programme

 Artists in Residence: MIASA invites artists in residence to accompany Interdisciplinary Fellow Groups on a selective basis.
 Artists have the capability to express and present globally challenging topics in a way which can enrich the sciences by introducing disruptive ideas as well as vice versa, the scientific discourse can nourish the creative processes of the arts.
 Artist in residence stays are for 3 months each.

 All fellows and groups are selected by MIASA’s highly distinguished Academic Advisory Board.
-Former fellows can re-apply for a second research stay.
+Former fellows can apply for a second research stay if it is for a different fellowship type (e.g. former IFG fellows can apply for an individual fellowship etc.).

 Open Calls